openfisca/openfisca-core/.conda/README.md

-# Publish Open-Fisca-Core to conda
+# Publish OpenFisca-Core to conda

 We use two systems to publish to conda:
 - A fully automatic in Open-Fisca-Core CI that publish to an "openfisca" channel.
 See below for more information.